Betaproteinn/Between-Drift/README.md

 ## What this is

-Between Drift is a personal thinking tool prototype for exploring how reasoning shifts when perspective alternates over time.
+Between Drift is a research-oriented cognitive tool prototype that explores how thinking shifts when perspectives change over time.
 Rather than sustaining a single line of thought, it focuses on how attention drifts between positions, questions, and responses.

 It is not meant to produce content, but to make directional change in thinking visible.